 A few years ago, I got tired of paying for country club membership just to use the pool area for the summer.
 I got season passes to Gulf Island Waterpark instead and we go every summer.
-The park is a little over an hour drive from New Orleans.
+The park is a little over an hour drive from New Orleans on the Mississippi Gulf Coast.
 Here are my six tips for visiting Gulf Islands Waterpark in Gulfport, Mississippi.

 Get There At Park Opening